spuder/puppet-gitlab/README.md

 ###Thumbnail Icon

-To change the thumbnail icon, replace the contents of the following files with your logo
+To change the thumbnail icon, place two .png files with the following names, into the following folder

-/etc/puppet/modules/gitlab/files/company-logo-white.png.erb
+/home/git/company-logo-white.png
-/etc/puppet/modules/gitlab/files/company-logo-black.png.erb
+/home/git/company-logo-black.png

-Company-logo-white.png will be used against the dark background themes
+company-logo-white.png will be used against the dark background themes
-Company-logo-black.png will be used against the light background themes
+company-logo-black.png will be used against the light background themes

     class { 'gitlab' :